Table of contents:

 - What are the uses of payroll software?

 - How do I identify a good payroll software for my company?

-- How can I update the changing policies and deduction calculations according to change in government norms?
+- How can I update the changing policies and deduction calculations according to changes in government norms?

 - Where does my data get backed-up if I am not using a cloud backup system?

 - Is training required to use payroll software?